-The windfall gains that arise from oil promote rent seeking behavior on the part of corrupt public officials who tend to be de facto distributive clients of the state, use oil rents to reward their supporters and buy off or repress politically influential opponents, turn a blind eye to productive activities, spend less on education and job programs for the unemployed, and as a result create complications and impose artificial limitations on any attempt to diversify revenue sources beyond oil production.
+The windfall gains of oil promote rent-seeking behavior on the part of corrupt public officials who tend to be de facto distributive clients of the state, use oil rents to reward their supporters and buy off or repress politically influential opponents, turn a blind eye to productive activities, spend less on education and job programs for the unemployed, and, as a result, create complications and impose artificial limitations on any attempt to diversify revenue sources beyond oil production.
 In fact, the oil sector provides wealth, but not jobs (Moss et al., 2015).
-The enclave nature of the oil industry, characterized by extremely few backward or forward linkages with the rest of the economy, is basically capital intensive and not labor intensive.
-Employment is absolutely essential, and there must be an increase in private sector participation, but the rentier mentality, which pervades oil-rich governments in the MENA region, prevents creating an enabling environment within which the private sector can play a leading role as the engine of employment generation; the implication is that corruption has allowed this mentality to abort plans underway to diversify the export basket from mainly selling crude oil to mainly selling a mix of refined products, industrial, food and other consumer items that can induce increases in labor demand (Ali and Elbadawi, 2016).
-Economic diversification is of great interest and value to the very large numbers of youth seeking employment and people trying to improve their living standards and particularly their wellbeing, but rent seekers and corrupt governors and bureaucrats crush their dreams, hopes and vigilant public spirit by thwarting the process of economic diversification.
+The enclave nature of the oil industry, characterized by extremely few backward or forward linkages with the rest of the economy, is, in essence, capital intensive rather than labor intensive.
+Employment is absolutely essential, and there must be an increase in private sector participation, but the rentier mentality, which pervades oil-rich governments in the MENA region, prevents the creation of an enabling environment within which the private sector can play a leading role as the engine of employment generation.
+The implication is that corruption has allowed this mentality to abort plans that are underway to diversify the export basket from mainly selling crude oil to mainly selling a mix of refined products, industrial, food, and other consumer items that can induce increases in labor demand (Ali and Elbadawi, 2016).
+Economic diversification is of great interest and value to the very large numbers of youth seeking employment and people trying to improve their living standards and wellbeing, but rent seekers, corrupt governors, and bureaucrats crush their dreams and vigilant public spirit by thwarting the process of economic diversification.